 In 1974, the property was acquired by Atlantic Inns Limited.

 Incorporated into the original structure, was an additional wing with 30 modern guest rooms, banquet, and convention facilities.

-In 1994 renovations were started to upgrade the hotel and modernize interior features for business and traveling customers.
+In 1994 renovations were started to upgrade the hotel and modernize interior features for business and travelling customers.
 The result is a property that reflects a contemporary spirit, yet retains a rich traditional heritage.

 March 31, 2001, The Heritage Foundation of Newfoundland and Labrador designated The Glynmill Inn a Registered Heritage Structure.

-The Glynmill Inn has achieved landmark status in the community of Corner Brook, and is certainly the town’s best-known building.
+The Glynmill Inn has achieved landmark status in the community of Corner Brook and is certainly the town’s best-known building.

-Glynmill Inn is possibly the finest building of its type in Western Newfoundland, and one of the best examples of a Tudor-inspired building in the province.
+The Glynmill Inn is possibly the finest building of its type in Western Newfoundland, and one of the best examples of a Tudor-inspired building in the province.